SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rainbow reached the heart with perfect timing, right as she entered the heart, she did a sonic rainboom.

-This rainboom was different however, it was bands of while and pink, not its usual rainbow hue.
+This rainboom was different, however, it was bands of while and pink, not its usual rainbow hue.

 It evaporated the cloud immediately.

 "That's amazing!"
-Rarity said, giant smile plastered on her face.
+Rarity said, a giant smile plastered on her face.

 "Wow!"
 Pinkie said.